pravatbhusal/university-notes/CS 314/Lectures/src/graphs/README.md

 ###### Dijkstra's Algorithm Implementation
 1. Pick the starting Vertex
 2. Set the cost of the starting Vertex to 0, and all other vertices to INFINITY
-3. Traverse through the vertices using Priority Queues, and while there are unvisited vertices:
+3. Traverse through the vertices, and while there are unvisited vertices:
   - Let the current vertex be the lowest cost vertex not yet visited
   - Mark the current vertex as visited
     - Use a scratch integer of 0 or 1 to determine visited; it's an integer because it may be useful for other algorithms